An Introduction to Optics

 Example: Suppose you have a

-can now be composed with other optics to, for example, create aLens
+Isocan now be composed with other optics to, for example, create aLensthat goes from aPointdirectly to its first element inside aTuplerepresentation.

 3. Prism: For "Is-A" Relationships 🔬